TheCozyCrustCatLounge/TheCozyCrustCatLounge.github.io/README.md

     })
     .then(res => res.json())
     .then(() => {
       alert('Thanks!
-Your request has been sent — remember, it\'s cash only when you arrive.
+Your request has been sent — remember, we\'re cards/tap only.
 See you soon!');
       form.reset();
     })
     .catch(() => {